Rfam/rfam-taxonomy/Readme.md

    1 Bacteria/Eukaryota
 ```

 For example, [RF01390](http://rfam.org/family/RF01390) has only Bacteria in the seed but 91% of full region hits are Eukaryotes.
-In this example this could be due to contamination as this RNA can be expressed (in pathogenic bacteria located inside eukaryotic cells)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4228915/].
+In this example this could be due to contamination as this RNA can be expressed [in pathogenic bacteria located inside eukaryotic cells](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4228915/).

 The analysis is based on **Rfam 14.1**.